boazsegev/facil.io/CONTRIBUTING.md

 ## Notable Contributions

 * @cdkrot took the time to test some of the demo code using valgrind, detecting a shutdown issue with in core `defer` library and offering a quick fix.

+* @madsheep and @nilclass took the time to expose a very quite issue (#16) that involved a long processing `on_open` websocket callback and very short network roundtrips, exposing a weakness in the HTTP/1.x logic.